Menu

 Regardless of whether you are receiving public or private healthcare, you have the right to refuse procedures meant to speed up labour.
 Also, you can refuse certain drugs and insist on having an active birth unless there are complications that require a different action.

-NHS cover for expats in the UK
+NHS cover for expats in England

-No other person except the patient is liable to pay a debt for their NHS care.
+Also, no other person except the patient is liable to pay a debt for their NHS care.
 Before signing a joint agreement with your partner, for example, consult a debt advisor.
 Also, the NHS cannot pressure the patient to provide a guarantor.
 In such a case, you should seek legal advice.

-Get support from a doula in the UK
+Get support from a doula in England

 A doula is a person who has been trained to support expectant parents, pregnant women, and new parents.
 A doula doesn't have medical knowledge or training and cannot replace the midwife or other health professionals.
-Hiring a doula can cost £500 to 2000 for birth and £10 to 35 per hour for postnatal services.
+Hiring a doula can cost £500 to £2,000 for birth and £10 to £35 per hour for postnatal services.
 You can access a list of doulas in the UK through this link.

 Choosing a doula is a highly personal decision.
 To determine if a doula is the right match for you, it's essential to research various types of doulas and have meetings to assess compatibility in terms of personalities, communication styles, cultural awareness, and experience.

-Professional duties and pregnancy in the UK
+Professional duties and pregnancy in England

-Pregnant employees in the UK are entitled to paid time off for prenatal care (e.g., medical appointments, parenting classes, etc.), maternity leave (at least two weeks and up to 52 weeks), and maternity allowance.
+Pregnant employees in England are entitled to paid time off for prenatal care (e.g., medical appointments, parenting classes, etc.), maternity leave (at least two weeks and up to 52 weeks) and maternity allowance.
 Also, they have the right to report any unfair treatment or discrimination against them due to their pregnancy.
 A pregnant employee is typically required to notify their employer about their pregnancy at least 15 weeks before the expected due date.
 However, it's worth noting that in certain exceptional circumstances, this may not be feasible, especially if the employee is unaware of the pregnancy themselves.

 Statutory Maternity Pay (SMP) lasts for 39 weeks.
 During the initial six weeks, it equals 90% of the employee's pre-tax weekly earnings.
 For the subsequent 33 weeks, it's either £172.48 per week or 90% of their weekly earnings (whichever is less).
 SMP is disbursed using the same frequency (e.g., monthly or weekly) as the employee's regular salary and is subject to tax and National Insurance deductions.
-If you are not eligible for SMP, check whether you meet the government's conditions for maternity allowance.
-Also, some companies have maternity schemes, which, however, should not offer less pay than the statutory amounts calculated above.

 Even though you agree in advance with your employer when you want your SML and SMP to start, the leave and pay will begin inevitably if you are absent for a pregnancy-related illness in the four weeks before the baby is due.